volkx075/Pewlett-Hackard-Analysis/README.md

 This is an easier chart to read to see what employees are eligible for the mentorship program and what their titles are.\
 Here is a table that shows the distribution of titles for those who are eligible for the mentor ship program:
 ![Mentorship Titles](Images/mentorship_titles.PNG)\
+This table shows that the majority of employees eligible for the mentorship program are Senior Staffers and Engineers.
+There are only 169 Senior Engineers.
+We would probably need to use all of the Senior Engineers to help mentor people to fill all the Senior Engineers that will be retiring.